 Respiratory infections are not that uncommon in snakes.
-Especially ones that are kept in enclosures not kept at the correct conditions.
+Especially ones that are not kept in enclosures with the correct conditions.
 Respiratory infections are very contagious, and even if your pet is kept in the best conditions, the infection can be passed to another reptile through touch.
-That’s why it’s important to wash up between handling reptiles to prevent cross contamination.
+That’s why it’s important to wash your hands between handling reptiles to prevent cross contamination.

 Symptoms of Snake Respiratory Infections